Meet The Maker: Carole Fenwick

 Here’s the deal: we do the planning, you do the making.
 Go on, get creative!

-Each month, we design a limited edition craft kit for you - it could be macramé, ceramics, bookbinding, or something completely different!
+Each month, we design a limited-edition craft kit—whether it's macramé, ceramics, or something completely new!

-Beautifully packaged, your box will arrive full of inspiration, with all the materials, tools, and instructions to create something special.
+Your beautifully packaged box will arrive with all the materials, tools, and instructions you need for a complete project.

-Ready to join the creative adventure?
+Ready to dive into a creative adventure?

 Days